 Subject to the provisions of this Act and of the Water Agencies (Powers) Act 1984 compensation shall be made in respect of any injury to any rights to or easements over any water constantly or intermittently flowing or by flooding as aforesaid if notice in writing stating the nature and extent of the injury complained of has been furnished to the Commission or the Corporation within one year after the alleged injury has occurred of which such notice is given, and after giving such notice the person claiming compensation proceeds without unreasonable delay to obtain such compensation in the manner hereinafter provided.

 [Section 36 amended by No. 25 of 1985 s.
-298; No. 73 of 1995 ss.122 and 140.]
+298; No. 73 of 1995 s.
+122 and 140.]

 37. Disputes as to compensation